johnathanvman/F6/index.md

 						choose([" When the girl is close DOM aggressivly recoils her sticky appendage, and is rewarded by a gush of juices from the trembling SUBRACE!"," CDOM's face gets even more slick when her tongue makes the girl gush."," CSUB starts swaying her hips as she's assaulted by the slimy appendage.
 She throws her head back as an orgasm wracks her body."])+ choose(["",choose([" CDOM tries pulling away, but finds her tongue is stuck inside the sleeping girl.
 She doesn't struggle and just curls up against her."," CSUBSHORT falls asleep with her belly still full of the slimy length.
 CDOMSHORT doesn't try pulling out, and only curls up with her new lover."])])
 					)
 				}
+				if(unit(s[2]).Clothing != "None" && unit(s[1]).legs){
+					Entrys = ["CDOM strips SUB before pulling her into a kiss.
+The two make love until they're both climax at the same time."]
+					Entrys.push("CDOM rips SUB free from her garments before she starts eating her out.
+CSUBSHORT moans as the other girl's tongue explores her.
+When she falls over, the two reposition themselves so that they can both have some fun.
+With their heads buried between the other's thighs, the moans they make are muffled, but they keep getting louder until reaching their zenith.
+They cum at the same time, and both get coated in the others juices when they finish.")
+					Entrys.push("CDOM roughly strips SUB.
+The two look ready to scrap until they lunge into each others arms.
+They make love until climaxing together, then simply cuddle up on the GROUND!")
+				}
 				if(Entrys.length == 0){
 					Entrys.push("Oh wow, DOM and SUB just made love!
 Now they're cuddling while they sleep.")